-To date, its range of activities has included support for various programs at the National Screen Institute (NSI), Toronto International Film Festival Group (TIFFG), Stratford Shakespeare Festival, Soulpepper Academy, Canadian Film Centre, Humber College, Sheridan College, CanStage and Company Theatre.
+To date, its range of activities have included support for various programs at the National Screen Institute, scholarships at Humber College, support of the Soulpepper Academy, the Company Theatre, the Toronto International Film Festival Group (TIFFG), the Canadian Film Centre, CanStage, Company Theatre, Republic of Doyle, Sheridan College and Stratford Shakespeare Festival.

 In 2012, a partnership between The Brian Linehan Charitable Foundation, NSI and TIFF (home of the Toronto International Film Festival) launched brianlinehan.ca, a place to rediscover some of the most popular and influential of Brian’s interviews, plus information about the Foundation.

 About the National Screen Institute – Canada (NSI)